Story by: Norton Children’s on March 5, 2020

 This year’s flu vaccine protects against two types of influenza A and at least one influenza B strain.
 Because flu viruses mutate from the time the vaccine is configured, the flu shot isn’t 100% effective.
 Still, the flu shot and good hygiene are your best protection against the flu, and the CDC advises that everyone age 6 months and older should get the vaccine.

 In recent years, according to the CDC, more pediatric fatalities have been attributed to influenza B than in the broader population.

 “A child with suspected flu should see a health care provider.
-It is important to monitor the child’s symptoms and be on the lookout for complications,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Associates – Iroquois.
+It is important to monitor the child’s symptoms and be on the lookout for complications,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Group – Iroquois.